 Processes that are suppressed in the OA-environment

 OA resulted in a widespread downregulation of metabolic processes involved in multiple respiratory pathways, metabolism of a variety of compounds, and protein synthesis machinery.
-Reduced metabolic activity may be one way that red king crabs mitigate acidosis (Michaelidis et al., 2005; Small et al., 2010).
+Reduced metabolic activity may be one way that RKCs mitigate acidosis (Michaelidis et al., 2005; Small et al., 2010).
 Carbon dioxide is produced during respiration, therefore a decrease in metabolic activity reduces internal CO2 production.
 Decreased mitochondrial activity can also reduce oxidative cellular stress by reducing mitochondrial production of reactive oxygen species, which might otherwise increase due to environmental stressors (Pörtner, 2010; Rato et al., 2017; Rivera-Ingraham and Lignot, 2017).
 Decreased protein synthesis likely reflects energetic limitations in OA-reared crab, and likely contributed to the downregulation of other biosynthesis processes involved in tissue development, cell growth, and cell proliferation.
-Decreased growth is common for marine invertebrates exposed to OA (Melzner et al., 2019), including RKC (Long et al., 2013, 2019), but much of the research has highlighted impacts to calcification (Strader et al., 2020; Figuerola et al., 2021).
+Decreased growth is common for marine invertebrates exposed to OA conditions (Melzner et al., 2019), including RKC (Long et al., 2013, 2019), but much of the research has highlighted impacts to calcification (Strader et al., 2020; Figuerola et al., 2021).
 Our findings suggest that growth limitations are systemic, impacting even the most fundamental biosynthesis mechanisms.

 Metabolic changes are quite common in response to ocean acidification (Kelley and Lunden; Strader et al., 2020).
 Ocean acidification can cause metabolic depression (and more generally, reduction in gene activity) in crustaceans and other marine invertebrates invertebrates (Kaniewska et al., 2012; Evans and Watson-Wynn, 2014; Johnson and Hofmann, 2017; Kriefall et al., 2018; Bogan et al., 2020).
-In the present study, metabolic processes were downregulated in both the moderate and severe OA treatments, which likely reflects the sensitivity of RKC to changes in ocean chemistry, and suggests that both pH 7.8 and 7.5 are both suboptimal conditions (Sokolova et al., 2012).
+In the present study, metabolic processes were downregulated in both the moderate and severe OA treatments, which likely reflects the sensitivity of RKC to changes in ocean chemistry, and suggests that both pH 7.8 and 7.5 are suboptimal conditions (Sokolova et al., 2012).
 Given these findings, we might expect metabolic rate to decrease in response to OA in RKC.
 However, in previous respiration trials (Long et al., 2019) there was no change to metabolic rate measured by oxygen consumption in juvenile RKC exposed to the same OA conditions after 3 weeks.
 The decreased metabolic gene activity in the present study could reflect the duration and multi-stage exposure applied in this study - 3 months from hatching - which may influence the physiology of crabs in a way that short term/single life history stage- exposure does not.

 Immune and stress-response processes are sensitive to OA